sindresorhus/awesome-scifi/readme.md

 #### [Cryptonomicon](https://www.goodreads.com/book/show/816.Cryptonomicon) (1999) *by Neal Stephenson* [4.2]

-> Cryptonomicon zooms all over the world, careening conspiratorially back and forth between two time periods--World War II and the present.
+> _Cryptonomicon_ zooms all over the world, careening conspiratorially back and forth between two time periods—World War II and the present.
 Our 1940s heroes are the brilliant mathematician Lawrence Waterhouse, crypt analyst extraordinaire, and gung-ho, morphine-addicted marine Bobby Shaftoe.
-They're part of Detachment 2702, an Allied group trying to break Axis communication codes while simultaneously preventing the enemy from figuring out that their codes have been broken.
+They’re part of Detachment 2702, an Allied group trying to break Axis communication codes while simultaneously preventing the enemy from figuring out that their codes have been broken.
 Their job boils down to layer upon layer of deception.
-Dr. Alan Turing is also a member of 2702, and he explains the unit's strange workings to Waterhouse.
-"When we want to sink a convoy, we send out an observation plane first...
-Of course, to observe is not its real duty--we already know exactly where the convoy is.
-Its real duty is to be observed...
-Then, when we come round and sink them, the Germans will not find it suspicious."
+Dr. Alan Turing is also a member of 2702, and he explains the unit’s strange workings to Waterhouse.
+"When we want to sink a convoy, we send out an observation plane first… Of course, to observe is not its real duty—we already know exactly where the convoy is.
+Its real duty is to be observed… Then, when we come round and sink them, the Germans will not find it suspicious."

-> All of this secrecy resonates in the present-day story line, in which the grandchildren of the WWII heroes--inimitable programming geek Randy Waterhouse and the lovely and powerful Amy Shaftoe--team up to help create an offshore data haven in Southeast Asia and maybe uncover some gold once destined for Nazi coffers.
+> All of this secrecy resonates in the present-day story line, in which the grandchildren of the WWII heroes—inimitable programming geek Randy Waterhouse and the lovely and powerful Amy Shaftoe—team up to help create an offshore data haven in Southeast Asia and maybe uncover some gold once destined for Nazi coffers.
 To top off the paranoiac tone of the book, the mysterious Enoch Root, key member of Detachment 2702 and the Societas Eruditorum, pops up with an unbreakable encryption scheme left over from WWII to befuddle the 1990s protagonists with conspiratorial ties.

 #### [Daemon](https://www.goodreads.com/series/49858-daemon) (2006, 2010) *by Daniel Suarez* [4.2]

-> Already an underground sensation, a high-tech thriller for the wireless age that explores the unthinkable consequences of a computer program running without human control—a daemon—designed to dismantle society and bring about a new world order
+> Already an underground sensation, a high-tech thriller for the wireless age that explores the unthinkable consequences of a computer program running without human control—a daemon—designed to dismantle society and bring about a new world order.

 > Technology controls almost everything in our modern-day world, from remote entry on our cars to access to our homes, from the flight controls of our airplanes to the movements of the entire world economy.
 Thousands of autonomous computer programs, or daemons, make our networked world possible, running constantly in the background of our lives, trafficking e-mail, transferring money, and monitoring power grids.
-For the most part, daemons are benign, but the same can't always be said for the people who design them.
+For the most part, daemons are benign, but the same can’t always be said for the people who design them.

 > Matthew Sobol was a legendary computer game designer—the architect behind half-a-dozen popular online games.
-His premature death depressed both gamers and his company's stock price.
-But Sobol's fans aren't the only ones to note his passing.
+His premature death depressed both gamers and his company’s stock price.
+But Sobol’s fans aren’t the only ones to note his passing.
 When his obituary is posted online, a previously dormant daemon activates, initiating a chain of events intended to unravel the fabric of our hyper-efficient, interconnected world.
-With Sobol's secrets buried along with him, and as new layers of his daemon are unleashed at every turn, it's up to an unlikely alliance to decipher his intricate plans and wrest the world from the grasp of a nameless, faceless enemy—or learn to live in a society in which we are no longer in control. . . .
+With Sobol’s secrets buried along with him, and as new layers of his daemon are unleashed at every turn, it’s up to an unlikely alliance to decipher his intricate plans and wrest the world from the grasp of a nameless, faceless enemy—or learn to live in a society in which we are no longer in control…

 > Computer technology expert Daniel Suarez blends haunting high-tech realism with gripping suspense in an authentic, complex thriller in the tradition of Michael Crichton, Neal Stephenson, and William Gibson.